Consultation Information

 The Petition

-ATCE also claims that Tribal Nations face unique and unreasonably burdensome challenges to providing high levels of financial security.
+ATCE also argues that Tribal Nations face unique and unreasonably burdensome challenges to providing high levels of financial security.
 Thus, ATCE has asked FERC to start a new rulemaking proceeding to revisit rules about the impacts of financial requirements for Tribal Nations, including the commercial readiness deposit and withdrawal penalty framework.

-Participation Opportunities
+Participation Options

-You can file a paper copy of your comments by mailing them to FERC.
-Be sure to reference the Docket No. RM24-9-000 on your letter.
-Submissions sent via the U.S. Postal Service must be addressed to:
+- File a paper copy of comments by mailing them to the Commission.
+Reference Docket No. RM24-9-000 on your letter.

-Debbie-Anne A. Reese, Acting Secretary
+Debbie-Anne Reese, Secretary

 Federal Energy Regulatory Commission